 Residencies as part of the scheme will be taking place in Berlin, Helsinki, Lecce in southern Italy, Mynämäki in Finland, Oslo, and Provence.
 Earlier this month in Athens, Artists at Risk presented its first AR-Pavillion, an exhibition with AR-Resident artists Pınar Öğrenci, Erkan Özgen and Issa Touma.

 The Wysing residency will run from October to December 2017.
 Explaining its involvement with the project, Donna Lynas, director, Wysing Arts Centre, said: “During periods of political and social upheaval such as we are currently seeing, it is the responsibility for those of us running arts and cultural venues to make our resources available to those who need them most.

 “We are very pleased to join this European network and very much hope that other UK residency venues might also consider offering a safe haven to artists; there has never been a more urgent time for the arts to rethink what its role can be.”

-The advisory board of of Artists at Risk is: Maria Alyokhina (Pussy Riot); Hrag Vartanian (editor-in-chief, Hyperallergic.com); Bonaventure Soh Bejeng Ndikung (Savvy Contemporary/curator-at-large, Documenta 14); Helge Lunde (executive director, ICORN); Julie Trebault (Artists at Risk Coalition, PEN America).
+Advisory board of Artists at Risk: Maria Alyokhina (Pussy Riot); Hrag Vartanian (editor-in-chief, Hyperallergic.com); Bonaventure Soh Bejeng Ndikung (Savvy Contemporary/curator-at-large, Documenta 14); Helge Lunde (executive director, ICORN); Julie Trebault (Artists at Risk Coalition, PEN America).